nosarthur/nosarthur.github.io/_drafts/measurement.md

 Note that property 2 can be viewed as a special case of property 3 when the measurement is a coarse-graining measurement.

-To see what property 3 means in the microcanonical ensemble, we have to make the two groups overlapping, otherwise the result would be trivial (i.e., we would end up with property 1).
+To see the meaning of property 3 in the microcanonical ensemble, we have to make the two groups overlapping, otherwise the result would be trivial (i.e., we would end up with property 1).
 Going back to the dice example, $$x$$ could be a [Bernoulli distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution) about whether the outcome is less than 4 and $$y$$ could be a Bernoulli distribution of whether the outcome is greater than 1.